 Downsides of the 5/5 ARM

-For one, the initial interest rate on the 5/5 ARM might be higher than that on the 5/1 ARM, though I’ve seen the two priced similarly.
+For one, the initial interest rate on the 5/5 ARM might be higher than that of the 5/1 ARM, though I’ve seen the two priced similarly.

 In other words, you might be able to get a rate in the 2% range versus a rate in the low 3% range on the 5/5 ARM.
 So you’re saving money from the get-go with the 5/1 ARM.

 Additionally, you may never actually face a rate reset if you sell or refinance before the initial five-year period ends, meaning the 5/5 ARM wouldn’t provide any benefit, and worse, would simply be more expensive for the first 60 months.

 Secondly, the caps may be higher on the 5/5 ARM compared to the 5/1 ARM.
 For example, the initial rate cap might only be 1% on the 5/1 ARM, meaning if it starts at 2.5%, it can’t go any higher than 3.5% after the first reset.